kenoss/sabiniwm/README.md

 - Excessive use of animation
   - Not a priority.
 Small use of animation might be supported in the future.
 - Configuration with file
-  - A user can implement it if they need it.
+  - A user can implement it if they need it (like [spacemacs](https://github.com/syl20bnr/spacemacs) for emacs).
 Please publish a crate if you implemented it.
 - Battery included (default configuration)
   - The author believes that there is no good default values for configuration.
 Users must configure by theirselves.